 As drone technology advances, these aircraft are becoming more common and affordable, giving rise to debates that weigh their benefits against new ethical and legal concerns.
-As such, the decisions derived from discussing the pros and cons of drones and UAVs is poised to carry a substantial impact on the private and public sector.
+As such, the decisions derived from discussing the pros and cons of drones and UAVs are poised to have a substantial impact on the private and public sectors.

 Pros of Drones

 To properly weigh the pros and cons of drones and their use, it’s important to examine both sides of the debate on their own merits.
-For instance, there are plenty of positive reasons to use drones.
+For instance, plenty of reasons exist to support the use of drones.

 Quality Aerial Imaging

 Drones are excellent for taking high-quality aerial photographs and video, and collecting vast amounts of imaging data.
 These high-resolution images can be used to create 3D maps and interactive 3D models, which have many beneficial uses.
 For example, 3D mapping of disaster areas can enable rescue teams to be better prepared before entering hazardous situations.

 Since unmanned aerial vehicles use GPS (the Global Positioning System), they can be programmed and maneuvered accurately to precise locations.
 This is especially helpful in a variety of situations.
 In precision agriculture, for example, UAVs are used for a variety of farming needs, such as spraying fertilizer and insecticide, identifying weed infestations, and monitoring crop health.
 The precision of UAVs saves farmers both time and cost.

 With advances in control technology, most drones can be deployed and operated with relatively minimal experience.
 Combined with the relatively low cost of most models, drones are becoming accessible to a wide range of operators.
 UAVs also have a greater range of movement than manned aircraft.
 They are able to fly lower and in more directions, allowing them to easily navigate traditionally hard-to-access areas.